Tag Archive for: Ouray

 After Ouray, we took Owl Creek Pass east from Ridgway as a scenic way to get back to Grand Junction.
 THAT was amazing!
 It was an incredible drive.
 Just to give you an idea of driving a mountain pass vs the main roads, it only added 39 miles to our trip but took us an extra 2 hours because you drive so slow on high mountain pass roads.

 The road was in pretty good condition, it was wide, no sharp drop-offs.
 Just a few piles of snow we had to drive through, but otherwise the road was mainly dry.
 We could see this one high mountain peak from the start, and it was cool because we kept getting closer and closer to it as we climbed higher and higher.
-Looking at maps afterwards we think it was Turret Ridge, it looked like a turret to us!
+Looking at maps afterwards we think it was Chimney Rock in the Courthouse Mountains.
+There is a scene in the 1969 movie True Grit with John Wayne that shows this view too.
+See my post about our day trip on Last Dollar Road to Telluride.
+It shows the house and ranch featured at the beginning and end of the True Grit movie.

 Why you should plan ahead